Quick answer

 Your team is your best alarm system.
 If staff members frequently complain about slow loads or crashes, take them seriously.

-Watch for buffering and interruptions
+Watch for Call and Video Issues

 Pay attention during VoIP calls or video conferences.
 Stuttering audio and pixelated video are clear indicators of packet loss or insufficient bandwidth.